 Recorded at Eastern Sound studios in Toronto, Canada during March 1976, the double album contains 18 songs, at least two of which were written well before the sessions began – rare for an Elton project at this point in his career.
-One of these was Sorry Seems To Be The Hardest Word, Elton’s second-to-last US Top 10 single of the 1970s.
+One of these was Sorry Seems To Be The Hardest Word, a Top 10 single in the US.

 EltonJohn.com: That’s correct.
 But it’s not usually listed as one of “those” albums.

 We stayed in Toronto for about three weeks to a month.
-[Lyricist] Bernie Taupin wasn’t there; he was down in Barbados.
+Bernie Taupin wasn’t there; he was down in Barbados.
 He may have come in at the very end.
-And Elton as usual had melodies and he had a concept in mind.
+And Elton, as usual, had melodies and he had a concept in mind.
 But if you look at the publishing credits, there were a few more people involved than just Bernie and Elton.
 There were some ideas that [keyboardist] James Newton-Howard and [guitarist] Davey Johnstone put together.
-And [guitarist] Caleb Quaye wrote Your Starter For and co-wrote three other songs.
+And [guitarist] Caleb Quaye wrote Your Starter For... and co-wrote three other songs.
 So there was a lot going on, in terms of collaboration, on that record.

 It all started in our hotel suite.
 I think we stayed at the Park Hyatt Toronto.
 We had mimosas in the morning and we’d gear up with some coffee and breakfast and we’d talk about what the day was going to be like in that center space that separated the bedrooms.
 Then we’d go to the studio every day and that was how we did it.
 The Brecker Brothers, who were in the middle of a tour, came in and listened to what we were doing and they worked on their horn parts there in our Toronto hotel, even though they cut them in LA.